Haml Changelog

 All attribute values may be non-String types.
 Their

-method will be called to convert them to strings.
-Previously, this only worked for attributes other thanclass
+#to_smethod will be called to convert them to strings.
+Previously, this only worked for attributes other thanclass.

 The array will first be flattened and any elements that do not test as true